HomeSustainabilitySocialHuman Capital Management

 Materiality KPIs, targets and results

-Materiality Goals/KPIs and Other Goals FY2022 FY2023 FY2024
+Materiality Goals/KPIs and Other Goals FY2023 FY2024 FY2025

-Education hours per employee: at least 20 hours 14.8 hours 23.3 hours
+Education hours per employee: at least 20 hours 14.8 hours 23.3 hours 28.0 hours

-Education expenditure per employee: at least 80,000 yen 42,000 yen 60,000 yen 74,000 yen
+Education expenditure per employee: at least 80,000 yen 60,000 yen 74,000 yen 100,000 yen

 In order to develop human resources that will contribute to increased corporate value, we support the growth of our employees through training programs for each job level, global human resource development programs, and selective off-site training programs to develop human resources.
 In addition, we support employees' self-directed learning by providing e-learning that can be used for reskilling, as well as clearly indicating the necessary qualifications in skill maps for each business area, and providing support systems for acquiring qualifications and taking correspondence courses.

-Human Capital Management — Initiatives to Improve Engagement —
+Human Capital Management Initiatives to Improve Engagement

-Policy and Operational Structure
+Policy and Operational System

 In June 2023, we introduced an employee engagement survey to visualize challenges related to improving employee engagement from the perspectives of whether the workplace environment and ease of work are improving, whether there are changes in awareness regarding work styles, and how we compare with other companies, and to link this to the review and implementation of various measures.